noemivannucchi/radioactive_decay/README.md

 In this file you can insert the initial condition $N_0$ to solve ODE and choose the type of nuclei among "Uranium238", "Plutonium239" or "Radium226".
 Then you have to insert the name of a text file with time values, which will be converted into an array.
 Finally the ODE are solved by the function 'odeint'.
+### config.ini
+This configuration file allows you to set:
+* the type of nuclei among "Uranium238", "Plutonium239" or "Radium226"
+* the initial number of nuclei N0
+* the name of a text file with time values
+### results.txt
+This text file contains the results of the 'odeint' function and it is loaded in the 'plot' file to plot the solutions
 ### plot
 It plots the solution of the differential equation.
 In this case, it plots the number of radioacive decaying nuclei N remaining after a time t vs time t (in s).
 You can also set x and y labels and put the grid.